Day-by-Day / March 7, 1806

 March 7, 1806

-Fort Clatsop, OR Lewis briefly describes aquatic birds: four seagull species, the black cormorant, Arctic loon, and western grebe.
-Bratton‘s back pain worsens, and the elk hunters have a little success.
+At Fort Clatsop near the Pacific Ocean, Lewis briefly describes aquatic birds: four seagull species, black cormorant, Arctic loon, and western grebe.
+Bratton‘s back pain worsens, and the elk hunters find a little success.

 Aquatic Birds